 The Adventures of Super-crip by Andrew Tunney and Lawrence Clark

 This audio description has been compiled by Trish Wheatley in February 2018.
 It was commissioned by Disability Arts Online on behalf of NDACA (the National Disability Arts Collection and Archive).
-It is read by the AUTHOR/NAME OF READER.
 It is approximately 5 minutes 50 seconds long.

 The Adventures of Super-crip Underground is one of a series of A1 posters by Andrew Tunney (aka 2hands), devised in collaboration with disabled comedian Lawrence Clark.
 Issue 105 December shows Super-crip in a classic red skin tight ‘pants on the outside’ superherooutfit, complete with red helmet and large black visor.
 With his hands out in front of him he strides along an underground railway line, which stretches back into the darkness behind him.
 Red circles radiate out from his head.
 On the left hand side behind Super-crip is a woman with a small girl and boy in school uniform.
 The boy has a speech bubble, which says “I can’t see a thing”.
 On the right, a man wearing a business suit, glasses and bowler hat carries a briefcase and brolly.
 He walks alongside them with a speech bubble that reads: “It’s like the blind leading the blind!”